MoneyTools/MyMoney.Net/docs/Basics/Transfers.md

 You can use F12 to navigate back and forth between the two sides of the transfer.

-You can also use F12 to create a transfer, if you are located on a transaction that is not yet a transfer, but should be and there is a matching transfer in another account it will prompt you to create the transfer for the matching transaction.
+You can also use F12 to create a transfer, if you are located on a transaction that is not yet a transfer, but should be.
+If there is a matching transaction in another account it will prompt you to create the transfer for the matching transaction.
+This can be useful when need to fix transfers that are downloaded from a connected [online bank account](../Accounts/OnlineBanking.md).

 You can also do transfers from a Split, in fact, this is usually the only time you would use the Payee column in a Split: